 Have a question or comment?
 Connect with me at Julie.firstname.lastname@example.org

 Have you ever taken a role in a time of uncertainty?
-A big role at a time when the stakes are more important than ever before?
+A big role at a time when the stakes were more important than ever before?
 Have you asked yourself these questions:

 - How will I plan a strategy to be successful?

-- How do I prioritize the thousands of tasks to meet my goals?
+- How do I prioritize the thousands of tasks needed to meet my goals?

 - What will I tell my team?
 My family?